The 28 Best Stores Like PacSun

 Shein

-Well known for their stylish and alternative trendy clothes, Shein is probably thought of more as a women’s store, though they do carry quite a bit of menswear as well.
+Well known for their stylish and alternative trendy clothes, Shein is probably thought of more as a women’s store, though they do carry quite a bit of men’s clothing as well.

-Shein’s tastes are a little more eye-catching and fashion-forward than PacSun, so it’s a good option for anyone looking for reasonable prices on items that look like they should cost a lot more.
+A lot of Shein’s designs are imitations of runway trends, so it’s a good option for anyone looking for reasonable prices on items that look like they should cost a lot more.

 Hot Topic